MLE2027/METGen/README.md

 # METGen
-This is the code repository for METGen, which is currently being gradually built.
+This is the code repository for METGen, the code will be available upon acceptance.
 Friendly communication is very welcome.